swiftly-solution/documentation/src/docs/scripting/events/gameevents/onsilenceron.md

 ---

 # OnSilencerOn
-This event is triggered when silencer_on is triggered
+This event is triggered when silencer_on is triggered.
 ::: tabs
 @tab Lua
 ```lua